 Such participative and deliberative practices certainly avoid the electoral side of representative democracy when they are implemented in civil society, as have been correctly pointed out by several political theorists.
 However, such practices can only be considered politically representative when they are conclusive, and thus produce decisions on political issues which impact on the political system even if they are not binding.
 There is yet no other way to do so then through representative institutions and elected representatives.
-Those, for their turn, have been showing themselves over the last few years more and more open and responsive to the participative and deliberative practices.
-The most known, successful and replicated case of participation, the participatory budgeting, was after all the product of a specific government, and its implementation and success have been proven to be dependent on the election of certain political parties (Avritzer, 2009).
+Those, for their turn, have been showing themselves over the last few years more and more open and responsive to the participation, the participatory budgeting, was after all the product of a specific government, and its implementation and success have been proven to be dependent on the election of certain political parties (Avritzer, 2009).